mtirado1/writing-scripts/README.md

 `rmyaml` will print the file without the header.

-## makewords
+## makewords / words

-Returns a list of all alphanumeric words in a file (including repetitions).
+`makewords` Returns a list of all alphanumeric words in a file (including repetitions).

+`words` only prints the word count of each file given in its arguments

 ## outline